sebzharshan/JavaSwingPractiseProgram/README.md

 # JavaSwingPractiseProgram
-A simple program which was coded to familiarise myself with JFrames, Timer and JProgressBar.
+A simple program which was coded to familiarise myself with JFrames, JButtons, JTextArea, JTextField, Timer, JProgressBar and JFileChooser.